oswaldobapvicjr/performetrics/README.md

 - **System time:** the time spent by the OS kernel to execute all the basic/system level operations on behalf of your application (such as context switching, resource allocation, etc.)

-**Performetrics** provides convenient objects for time evaluations with support to all of the abovementioned counters.
+**Performetrics** provides convenient objects for time evaluation with support to all of the abovementioned counters.

 ---